 Pattison State ParkTrail descriptions

-Pattison State Park has a total of 10 miles of trails, nine miles of which are open to hiking.
+Pattison State Park has about 10 miles of trails.
 The Black River begins its winding journey about 22 miles southwest of the park at Black Lake on the Wisconsin-Minnesota border.
 As it passes through Pattison State Park, it drops 31 feet over Little Manitou Falls, forms Interfalls Lake, and then reaches the spectacular Big Manitou Falls.
 Hike the trails along the Black River for spectacular views of the falls.

 Big Manitou Falls overlooks